ktnlvr/zedmech/rules.typ

 When #heat and #damage overlap the Mech overheats.
 Roll the amount of dice equal to overlap.
 Take the lowest.
 On a success remove all overlap.

-An Overheating Mech explodes dealing 3X and 2#heat to all Mechs in 4#radius.
+An Overheating Mech explodes.
+All mech in 4#radius evade on a crit.
+Otherwise they take 3X and 2#heat.

 == Credit